How to Get Rid of Nasty Pet Smells

-If your home still has the marks and scent of previous residents’ animals, Chris Cole has good and bad news regarding those stubborn pet odors.
+If your home still has the marks and scent of previous residents’ animals, Chris Cole has good and bad news for you regarding those stubborn pet odors.
 Cole works for Arizona Carpet and Tile Cleaning in Phoenix, which specializes in pet stain and odor removal.

 The good news: plenty of widely available products can eliminate the smell of dogs, cats and their waste.
 For more serious problems, professional companies offer heavy-duty chemicals and equipment.
 The bad news: some odors will survive even an industrial-strength attack.
 He said the smell lingered in about 20 percent of cases he has confronted, and homeowners were forced to replace carpet, padding or other material.